Operation Titanic: Background

 Operation Titanic formed part of Operation Bodyguard, a broad strategic military deception intended to confuse the Axis high command as to Allied intentions during the lead-up to the Normandy landings.
 The most complex portion of Bodyguard involved a wide-ranging strategic deception, organised by the London Controlling Section (LCS), in southern England called Fortitude South.
 Through decoy hardware, radio transmissions and double agents, Operation Fortitude South attempted to inflate the size of the Allied force in England and develop a threat against the Pas-de-Calais (rather than Normandy, the real target of Operation Overlord).

 As D-Day approached, Allied planners moved on to tactical deceptions (roughly under the umbrella of Fortitude) to help cover the progress of the real invasion forces.
 The D-Day naval deceptions (Taxable and Glimmer) were planned for the eve of the Normandy landings to develop threats against the Pas-de-Calais region.
 Titanic was intended as an accompaniment to these deceptions, as well as to create general confusion for the defending forces on the morning of D-Day.
 The idea originated from a plan submitted by David Strangeways (head of the tactical deception unit of 21st Army Group) which in turn was a rewrite of a plan from the Supreme HQ Allied Expeditionary Force (SHAEF) Ops (B).

 The operation made use of several physical and audio deception techniques developed through the early part of the war.
 The main physical deception were parachute dummies codenamed Paragons or Saints.
-These were essentially stuffed burlap sacks in the shape of a human with a simple parachute.
+These were essentially stuffed hessian (burlap) sacks in the shape of a human with a simple parachute.
 These were effective in the air in low or no light, but on the ground would be easy to determine as a feint.
 Douglas Fairbanks Jr. introduced the idea of dummies that self-destructed to try and keep the deception going longer.
 Peter Fleming, brother to Bond author Ian Fleming, who ran deception operations in Asia, added the innovation of "Pintails".
 These were designed to land upright on the ground and fire off flares to simulate the actions of commanding officers.
 In addition to the dummies, Titanic relied on various sonic deceptions to persist the deception on the ground.
 The Allies had developed several systems for electronic noise generation including the British "Poplin" and American "Heater".
 These technologies, which used either audio recorded onto film reel or magnetic wire, had been used first during the North Africa campaign.
 For Titanic recordings of troops and weaponry were attached to the dummies along with an American loudspeaker system nicknamed "Bunsen Burner".
 Alongside these more advanced technologies the deceivers also made use of simpler physical audio generation.
 Strips of fire crackers and noise bombs were included to simulate realistic gunfire.
 Altogether this could create the effect of troops engaged in a firefight for up to six hours, with each plane able to drop material sufficient to simulate a platoon-sized group.